qiaoli116/ictcld401-python-app/readme.md

 sudo pip3 install mysql-connector-python
 ```

-Once you have installed Flask, you edit the **config.ini** to configure this application.
-You must provide
- - the base URL of the static files

-You may run the **setup.sh** script to facilate the configuration process, instead of editing the **config.ini** file directly.

-After the application is configured, you can run the app using the following command:
+After the dependencies are installed, start the app using the following command:

 ```bash
 python3 app.py